 The syntax of malloc() is: ptr = (cast_type *) malloc (byte_size);

 The malloc function can be assigned to any pointer.
-The main function of the malloc() is that it returns the null pointer which will point to the memory location.
+The main function of the malloc() is that it returns the null pointer pointing to the memory location.
 It will be a type of void.
-Knowing about malloc() will be helpful in understanding the difference between malloc() and calloc().
-Check here the difference between function and procedure in order to understand the functions properly.
+Knowing about malloc() will help understand the difference between malloc() and calloc().
+Check here the difference between function and procedure to understand the functions properly.

 What is Calloc()?